ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-operational-emissions.md

 ## Generators
 {% include categoryItem.html item="CatGGenerators" %}

-GWF do notoperate any generators on premise, so again this can be reported as zero.
+GWF do not operate any generators on premise, so again this can be reported as zero.

 **Total carbon emissions for Generators: 0kgCO<sub>2</sub>e/year**